aws-samples/eks-workshop/content/beginner/091_iam-groups/create-iam-groups.md

 weight: 21
 ---

-We want to have different IAM users which will be set to specific IAM groups in order to have different rights in the kubernetes cluster.
+We want to have different IAM users which will be added to specific IAM groups in order to have different rights in the kubernetes cluster.

 We will define 3 groups:

 - **k8sAdmin** - users from this group will have admin rights on the kubernetes cluster
 - **k8sDev** - users from this group will have full access only in the development namespace of the cluster
 - **k8sInteg** - users from this group will have access to integration namespace.

-> In fact, users from **k8sDev** and **k8sInteg** groups will only have access to namespaces where we will define access for their associated kubernetes role. we'll see this but first, let's creates the groups.
+> In fact, users from **k8sDev** and **k8sInteg** groups will only have access to namespaces where we will define kubernetes RBAC access for their associated kubernetes role.
+We'll see this but first, let's creates the groups.

 #### Create k8sAdmin IAM Group